thasso/pyjip/docs/source/tools_and_pipelines.rst

 The following filters are currently available:

     **arg**
-        The argument filter applies to options that have a value value specified and whose value is not False.
+        The argument filter applies to options that have a value specified and whose value is not False.
 The *arg* filter without any arguments prefixes the options with its original short/long option name.
         You can specify a prefix or a suffix to change this behaviour or to